SUNDOG TIME (not your typical full time job)

 Overtime is any time worked in excess of 40 hours in a work week or more than 8 hours in a day.
-As a rule, overtime is discouraged.
+As a rule, overtime is highly discouraged.
 We encourage our team to value SUNDOG TIME (defined above) and to work less than 8 hours a day/40 hours a week.
-We prefer our team members don’t work overtime nor on Sundays, of course, unless there is an emergency.
+We prefer our team members don’t work overtime nor on Sundays, unless there is an emergency.

 To encourage you to enjoy your SUNDOG TIME, we do not pay overtime to employees who are exempt from the requirement to pay overtime (which includes computer programmers) under the Alaska Wage and Hour Act. http://labor.alaska.gov/lss/whact.htm If you’re not a exempt from the overtime pay, overtime may be approved only for dealing with an emergency, like a down website or something of that nature.
 Only management may authorize overtime.
 Overtime, for non-exempt employees will be paid at one and one‐half times (1½) the employeeʹs straight time rate in the pay period following the period in which it is earned.
 Any Overtime Hours must be noted in a Payroll/Accounting Basecamp message to ensure you receive overtime pay in your monthly paycheck.